jusotoTEC/GLTRTA/README.md

-# MATLAB Code for Numerical Experiments in the Paper *"Generalized low-tubal-rank tensor approximation under the M-product"*
+# MATLAB Code for Numerical Experiments in the Paper *"Generalized low-tubal-rank tensor approximation under the $M$-product"*

 ## Author